Abdul-Hussein/MY_PORTFOLIO/README.md

 - [License](#license)

 ## Features
-- **Home Page**: Offers quick access to my documents, social profiles, and a concise self-introduction.
+- **Home Page**: Quick access to my documents, social profiles, and a brief self-introduction.
-- **About Me**: Presents detailed information about my background, skills, education, and professional journey.
+- **About Me**: Detailed information about my background, skills, education, and professional journey.
-- **Projects**: Showcases a curated selection of projects along with relevant links for further exploration.
+- **Projects**: A curated selection of projects with relevant links for further exploration.
-- **Contact**: Provides a convenient way for visitors to reach out via email or phone.
+- **Contact**: A convenient way for visitors to reach out via email or phone.
 - **References**: Highlights individuals who have played a significant role in my professional journey.
-- **Blog Section**: Allows visitors to contribute blogs and read posts from other users.
+- **Blog Section**: Allows visitors to read posts from other users and contribute blogs.
-- **Login System**: Implements a secure login system to access the blog section, ensuring user authentication and privacy (passwords are encrypted).
+  - **Register**: Users can create an account.
+  - **Login**: Secure login system with encrypted passwords.
+  - **Add Post**: Users can add posts once logged in.
+  - **Preview Post**: Users can preview posts before adding them.
+  - **View Post**: All users can view posts.
+  - **Delete Post**: Users can delete their own posts.
+  - **Sort Posts**: Users can sort posts by month or day.
+  - **Admin Rights**: Admin can edit and delete any post.

 ## Technologies Utilized
 - HTML5
 - CSS3
 - JavaScript
-- PHP**
+- PHP
-- MySQL**
+- MySQL
 - FontAwesome (for icons)
 - Swiper (for slideshows)
 - Boxicons (for icons)